d191761/comot/README.md

 ## **Installation**

+First ensure that [ffmpeg](https://ffmpeg.org/download.html) has already installed in your system.

 ### **Windows Binary**

 A pre-compiled Windows version is available in the [releases](https://github.com/d191761/comot/releases) section.
 Follow these steps to use it: